 In some cases, drivers aren’t actually at fault.
 Vehicle defects can cause accidents when cars and trucks do not respond as they should.
 For example, the big GM recalls from a few years ago happened because of ignition issues and the risk of cars stalling in traffic.

-It is worth noting that many motor vehicle accidents happen for a variety of reasons.
-A distracted teen driver, who is driving at night with passengers in the car, is an example of a potentially high-risk driver.
-The odds of a crash climb for every additional risk factor.
+It is worth noting that many motor vehicle accidents happen for various reasons.
+A distracted teen driver driving at night with passengers in the car is an example of a potentially high-risk driver—the odds of a crash climb with every additional risk factor.

 The financial impact of a car accident can be enormous.
 This is especially true when injuries result in permanent and temporary disabilities.
 The costs can last for a lifetime, and they can include lost wages and lost earning potential.
 With millions of nationwide injuries every year, it’s critical that people know how to seek compensation.